fossasia/eventyay-tickets/doc/api/resources/speakers.rst

    :param event: The ``slug`` field of the event to fetch
    :query page: The page number in case of a multi-page result set, default is 1
    :query q: Search through speakers by name
+   :query questions: Pass a comma separated list of question IDs to load, or the string 'all' to return all answers.

 .. http:get:: /api/events/(event)/speakers/{code}/